-In the foundation year of field, the focus is on learning generalist practice.
+In the generalist (foundation) year of field, the focus is on learning generalist practice.
 This includes having a broad range of assignments directed at helping the student develop competencies in engagement, assessment, planning, implementation, evaluation, termination and follow-up at both the micro and macro practice levels.
 The skills associated with this generalist model are: preparing for intervention, communication, analysis, contracting with the client system, utilizing various roles and stabilizing change.

-In the advanced year, the students are expected to demonstrate knowledge and application of social work principles and values as they provide intervention methods involving more complex situations and advanced practice skills at both the micro and macro levels.
-The advanced social work practice is operationalized in terms of three roles:
+In the specialized advanced generalist year, the students are expected to demonstrate knowledge and application of social work principles and values as they provide intervention methods involving more complex situations and advanced practice skills at both the micro and macro levels.
+The specialized advanced generalist social work practice is operationalized in terms of three roles:

-- Change Agent;
+- Change Agent

 - Interprofessional / Interagency Social Work

 - Social Work Leadership.

-Foundation students as well as Advanced students develop learning plans and are evaluated in field based on EPAS core competencies that have been translated into behavioral indicators of competence in the Learning Plan Agreement.
+Generalist (Foundation Year) students as well as Specialized Advanced Generalist students develop learning plans and are evaluated in field based on EPAS core competencies that have been translated into behavioral indicators of competence in the Learning Plan Agreement.

-Separate Learning Plans and Outcome Evaluations are developed for the Foundation Year and the Advanced Year of field practicum.
+Separate Learning Plans, Outcome Evaluations, and a student field practicum are developed for Generalist (Foundation Year) students as well as for Specialized Advanced Generalist students.
 Each quarter, the core competencies and overall performance (behavioral indicators) of the student will be evaluated by the field instructor.